marco-sorich/FinSea/README.md

 ## Legal
 __Seasonality Chart Analysis__ is distributed under the GNU GENERAL PUBLIC LICENSE version 3.
-See the LICENSE.txt file in the release for details.
+See the LICENSE file in the release for details.